 White Collar Crime Defense Lawyers in Houston, TX

 If you were arrested or believe that you could be under investigation for an alleged white collar criminal offense in Harris County, it is in your best interest to exercise your right to remain silent until you have legal representation.
-Contact The Gonzalez Law Group as soon as possible.
+Contact The Gonzalez Law Group, PLLC as soon as possible.